 Applicants from PNG and Fiji need to have completed the Part 1 surgical exams prior to commencing training.

 The PIOA program is a modular program held over 3 years.
 It is accredited as a Master of Surgery (Orthopaedics) through the National University of Samoa.
-The final exit examination is administered by independent Australian and New Zealand orthopaedic surgeons who have in the past been senior examiners for the Australian Orthopaedic Association (AOA) and the New Zealand Orthopaedic Association (NZOA).
+The final exit examination is administered by independent Australian and New Zealand orthopaedic surgeons who have in the past been senior examiners for the Australian Orthopaedic Association (AOA) and the New Zealand Orthopaedic Association (NZOA) partnering with PIOA graduates.

-PIOA has an application with the Fiji Medical Council for accreditation of the program, This has been with the council since 2018.
-It is not clear when, if at all, this will be approved.
+PIOA is in discussion with Fiji Natioanl University and the Fiji Medical Council for accreditation of the program, This is progressing and is hoped to be finalised in the next 12 months.
 The PIOA program is not recognised in PNG.
+PIOA is in discussion with the newly formed PNG Orthoapedic Association and wil form a partner agreement.
 It is also not a recognised qualification in Australia or New Zealand.

 PIOA is affiliated with the AOA and the NZOA and is a member organisation of the Asia Pacific Orthopaedic Association (APOA).
 PIOA aims to provide students with practical skills in orthopaedic surgery.
 Any decision on acceptance of the qualification as a specialist qualification is a matter for the regulatory authorities in each country.